Showing posts with label 2019. Show all posts

 The CryptO'pinion?

 I've enjoyed (trying) to help Rodney reclaim his Atari ST disk box but there are a few issues that obviously narked me.
-For one, there is no indication of the outstanding disks left to collect so I felt blinded, wondering where I might have missed.
+For one, there is no indication of the outstanding disks left to collect so I felt blinded, wondering what I'd missed.
 Plus I wanted a better gun and a LOT more chickens.
 Worst of all, I hated that time limit with a vengeance.

 Grab the floppy disk from Atarimania and check out this excellent video by Gears Of Games.